- Home >

 Hampton Court Palace & Garden

 Hampton Court Palace was the most famous residence of King Henry VIII.
-Its open all year round, and visitors can explore the Tudor and Stuart times, the chapel and the impressive grounds including the Maze Garden.
-This is of the most popular royal attractions in London.
+It’s open all year round, and visitors can explore the Tudor and Stuart times, the chapel and the impressive grounds including the Maze Garden.
+This is one of the most popular royal attractions in London.

 Get Tickets: Hampton Court Palace >>>